sigasi/sigasi_insights/tech/generate-vhdl-doxygen-documentation-sigasi.md

 ## Doxygen Eclipse plugin

 [Eclox](http://home.gna.org/eclox) is a simple Doxygen plug-in for Eclipse.
-It provides an graphical user interface to configure and run Doxygen.
+It provides a graphical user interface to configure and run Doxygen.
 Eclox is available under the GNU General Public Licence (GPL).

 Note that this plugin is no longer actively maintained.
 But I did not